ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-2.md

 Github provides some default templates for a PR, in which a couple of questions need to be answered short and clearly.
 * Include screenshots/gifs, providing more context on what is changed and why.
 * Use linters to eliminate style and syntax nitpicking.
-* Encapsulating PR's into small packages, aiming for small commits.
+* Encapsulating PRs into small packages, aiming for small commits.
 * Assign specific reviewers, so they may provide valuable input and/or teach or learn something.

 #### But even more important